Man in coma after possible hit-and-run crash; police unresponsive about search for suspect

 We're told Bartee was out that night near the Perkins Underpass and was walking home.
 Bartee lives on Orpine Avenue, which is near Reymond Avenue.

 Many neighbors say they didn't hear any police sirens, or a crash Saturday morning.
-That corresponds with witnesses account of the accident, telling WBRZ the paramedics lights were on, but no sirens.
+That corresponds with witnesses' accounts of the accident, telling WBRZ the paramedics' lights were on, but no sirens.

 WBRZ reached out to a BRPD spokesperson about the incident Tuesday afternoon, but they have not responded.